nana-adu/ContactUI/README.md

 # ContactUI
-A static Contact Us page with animated elements designed using HTML &amp; CSS
+A responsive UI for a "contact us" page with animated elements designed using HTML &amp; CSS